golanlevin/DrawingWithMachines/assignments/2025/04_tone/README.md

-# 4: Tone, Hatching, Field
+# 4: Tone / Hatching / Field

 This assignment has three parts, and is due at the beginning of class on Wednesday, September 17: